How to Create a Windows ISO File: A Step By Step Guide

 2. Prepare Windows Files:

-• Ensure all necessary files (from a Windows DVD or extracted archive) are in a single folder.
+• Make sure all the necessary files (whether from a Windows DVD or an extracted archive) are gathered in one folder.

 3. Create the ISO:

-• Open ImgBurn and select Create image file from files/folders.
+• Launch ImgBurn and select the option to Create image file from files/folders.
+Add the folder that contains your Windows installation files.

 4. Set Bootable Disk Options:

-• Under the Advanced tab, choose Bootable Disk.
+• Go to the Advanced tab and select Bootable Disk.

 5. Build the ISO: